 Property and equipment are carried at historical cost.
 Depreciation is computed using the straight-line method based upon useful lives of 40 years for building and 3 to 15 years for equipment and furniture.
+For year ended June 2003, the capitalization threshold of property and equipment was increased from \$250 to \$1,000.

 LASERS is a 50% co-owner of the Louisiana Retirement Systems building and related land with Teachers' Retirement System of Louisiana.
-During the course of the year, leases were held with the following organizations that are included within the State of Louisiana as reporting entities:
+During the course of the year, a lease was held with the following organization that is included within the State of Louisiana as a reporting entity: